danielreidy7/french-form-refactor/README.md

 # A UX experiment to improve the most submitted website form in France.

-Since the 29th of October, France has endured it's second COVID-19 nationwide lockdown.
+Since the 29th of October, France has endured it's second COVID-19 nationwide lock-down.
 All members of the public must fill out a permission form (Paper version or an online form that downloads a PDF to your device) in order to leave their home.
 Basically if you need to do something(shopping, go to work, drop the kids to day care, etc.) you are obliged to fill out a form.
 Each form is timestamped and so needs to be refilled for each new reason for leaving your home.